-Let’s be real though.
-No matter how many skillful candidates out are, it’s just not easy to find the right fit.
-The hiring process is tedious.
+Let’s be real, though.
+No matter how many skillful candidates there are, it’s just not easy to find the right fit.
+Hiring is tedious.
 Trimming your list of potential workers can be a pain.

-So let’s talk about a few ways you can narrow things down a bit.
+Let’s discuss a few ways to narrow things down a bit.

 Use your intuition

-There’s something to be said about first impressions or gut feelings.
-Often, when you check out a profile, go over a resume, or review email responses, you’ll get a sense for whether a candidate is a right fit for your business.
+When you review a profile, resume, or email responses, you often get a sense of whether a candidate is the right fit for your business.

-Watch out for inconsistencies in resume vs. emails
+Watch out for inconsistencies in the resume vs. emails

 Pay close attention to what your prospective worker writes in emails.

 Compare their responses to what is written in their profiles and resumes.
 It’s not uncommon for stated skills and experience to be slightly different from what is listed on their OnlineJobs.ph profile.
-It could be that their profile or resume isn’t updated.
+It’s possible that their profile or resume isn’t up to date.

 But if there’s too much of a difference, this would be a red flag.